emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site looks good + works well on mobile. ✔️
 1. Uses custom version of vidstack player. 🟡
 1. Site does not have watch parties. ❌

 ***
-## Mocine
-### Score: 14/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does have episode auto-next on some servers. 🟡
-1. UI is nice, feels modern, search shows results as you type. ✔️
-1. Site does have watch lists, but they can't be synced across devices. 🟡
-1. Site has collections, decent sorting, and random AI suggestions. ✔️
-1. Disabling ads removes new tab/window popups, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌
-1. Site has links to external watch party sites. 🟡

-***
 ## HydraHD